Connect Challenge

 • Ex: Software as a service (SaaS), phone apps, consumer products, medical devices, inventions.

-Please refer to Handshake to see details and register for events
+Please refer to Handshake to see details and register for events.

 The summary is a 1-page document that outlines what the idea is and why it should be pursued.
 The summary must be a PDF document.
 The pitch deck is a 10-slide maximum slideshow that shows what the idea is and why it should be pursued.
-The pitch deck must be a PowerPoint document.
+The pitch deck must be a Microsoft PowerPoint document.

 Successful summaries and pitch decks typically address: